-First of all, less than 10% of the U.N. member states have female leaders.
-However, this year they are having an outsized effect and the influence on international or global matters.
-Hence, the best three ladies on Forbes‘ yearly rundown of the most effective women on the world are settling on choices and decisions that could influence the course of World’s history.
+Less than 10% of the U.N. member states have female leaders.
+However, this year, they are having a great influence on international and global matters.
+For instance, the top three ladies on Forbes‘ yearly rundown of the most effective women in the world have been key in making decisions that could influence the course of the World’s history.

 First, in the No. 1 spot is German Chancellor Angela Merkel.
-Probably, she holds onto her ranking after winning a fiercely contested election in 2017-2018.
-Most noteworthy, she has been in office since 2005.
-Even more, Merkel is trying to keep the European coalition intact and in good terms.
-Similarly, she tries to ward off the growing far-right influence of the Alternative for Germany (AfD) party, which has capitalized on anti-immigrant fervor.
+She holds onto her ranking after winning a fiercely contested election in 2017-2018.
+She has been in office since 2005.
+Additionally, Angela Merkel has been instrumental in trying to keep the European coalition intact and in good terms.
+Similarly, she is making a great effort to ward off the growing far-right influence of the Alternative for Germany (AfD) party, which has capitalized on anti-immigrant fervor.

-Most noteworthy, she ranked second following Hillary Clinton loss to Donald Trump during the US 2016 general elections.
-Hence, that left Clinton slides 63 places on our list after her jolting loss.
-Certainly, the 2016 election left the U.S. as one of world’s few leading democracies that has yet to elect a female leader.
+In the No. 2 spot is newcomer Theresa May, the current prime minister of the U.K. She ranked second following Hillary Clinton loss to Donald Trump during the US 2016 general elections.
+Hence, that led to Hillary Clinton sliding 63 places on our list after her jolting loss.
+Certainly, the 2016 election left the U.S. as one of the world’s few leading democracies that has yet to elect a female leader.

 No. 1: Angela Merkel, Chancellor Germany